docker/machine/docs/index.md

 Options:

- - `--virtualbox-boot2docker-url`: The URL of the boot2docker image.
-Defaults to the latest available version.
- - `--virtualbox-disk-size`: Size of disk for the host in MB.
-Default: `20000`
  - `--virtualbox-memory`: Size of memory for the host in MB.
-Default: `1024`
  - `--virtualbox-cpu-count`: Number of CPUs to use to create the VM.
 Defaults to single CPU.
+ - `--virtualbox-disk-size`: Size of disk for the host in MB.
+ - `--virtualbox-boot2docker-url`: The URL of the boot2docker image.
+Defaults to the latest available version.
+ - `--virtualbox-import-boot2docker-vm`: The name of a Boot2Docker VM to import.

 The `--virtualbox-boot2docker-url` flag takes a few different forms.
 By default, if no value is specified for this flag, Machine will check locally for